-Leave of Absence: If You are on a documented leave of absence, other than Family and Medical Leave, Your coverage may be continued for up to 52 week(s) following the date in which leave of absence commenced.
+Leave of Absence: If You are on a documented leave of absence, other than Family and Medical Leave, Your coverage may be continued for 26 week(s) after the leave of absence commenced.
 If the leave terminates prior to the agreed upon date, this continuation will cease immediately.